 This type of branding refers to design choices and ways to convey a company’s key values.
 It entails a mission, goal, price point, ideal customer, etc. Corporate branding isn’t only about a website and ads.
 It also includes the way your company communicates with charities, reacts to certain events, builds company culture, and organizes recruiting process.

 Let’s take Airbnb, for example.
-In 2017, some people accused the company that some of its hosts discriminated against their guests based on gender and race.
-Airbnb responded with a “We Accept” campaign and nondiscrimination policy on its site.
+In 2017, people claimed that some hosts discriminate against their guests based on gender and race.
+Airbnb responded with the “We Accept” campaign and nondiscrimination policy on its site.
 The brand is recognizable not only for its logo, pink and white colors, and messages but also for addressing current problems and improving customer experiences.
 The company strives to connect people around the globe and provide unforgettable traveling memories.